March Madness 2019: How to watch NCAA basketball tournament games live

 YouTube TV ($40)

-YouTube TV costs $40 a month and includes CBS, TBS, TNT and truTV.
-Enter your zip code here to see if you live in one of its CBS markets.
+YouTube TV costs $40 a month and includes CBS and TBS.
+Enter your ZIP code here to see if you live in one of its CBS markets.

 Hulu with Live TV ($45)

-Hulu with Live TV costs $45 a month and includes CBS, TBS, TNT and TruTV, but check to see which live channels Hulu offers in your area.
+Hulu with Live TV costs $45 a month and includes CBS and TBS, but check to see which live channels Hulu offers in your area.

 Fubo TV ($45)

-Fubo costs $45 a month and includes CBS, TBS, TNT and truTV.
+Fubo costs $45 a month and includes CBS and TBS.
 Check to see if Fubo offers a live feed of CBS where you live.

 PlayStation Vue ($45)

-PlayStation Vue's $45 Access plan includes CBS, TBS, TNT and TruTV.
+PlayStation Vue's $45 Access plan includes CBS and TBS.
 Check out which live, local networks you get on the PlayStation Vue Plans page.

 DirecTV Now ($50)

-DirecTV Now's cheapest, $50-a-month Plus package includes CBS, TBS, TNT and TruTV.
+DirecTV Now's cheapest, $50-a-month Plus package includes CBS and TBS.
 Click here to check availability of live local channels in your area.

 Mix-and-match March Madness options